-Candidates for a teacher-education certificate must have a cumulative grade point average of at least 2.75 to successfully complete their teacher education program.
+Candidates for a teacher-education certificate must have a cumulative grade point average of at least 2.75 to complete the teaching preparation program, and should have a 2.75 cumulative GPA to enter their junior professional expereince.
 They also must meet the state hygiene/physiology requirement; the state Harassment, Intimidation, and Bullying Prevention (HIB) training certificate requirement, and pass the appropriate PRAXIS examination before the New Jersey State Department of Education will issue the appropriate certificate.
 Teacher-education candidates will receive a "certificate of eligibility with advanced standing" which requires a candidate to be provisionally certified for his or her first year of teaching.
 After one year of successful teaching, the candidate is eligible for a permanent certificate.
 Students should consult with their departmental advisers in planning their academic program.
 These plans should take into account requirements for the major, general education, professional courses, and state certification.
+All teacher candidates are officially accepted into the teacher education program as rising juniors.
+Entrance requirements include a cumulative 2.75 GPA, demonstration of basic skills competency (qualifying SAT, ACT, or Praxis Core scores), and satisfaction of departmental requirements.
+In order to be eligible for institutional recommendation for teacher certification, all candidates must successfully complete program requirements, attain a 3.0 cumulative GPA, and earn a minimum student teaching grade of B-.
+The department also requires a minimum grade of a B- in TED 380 and TED 480, as well as a minimum grade of a C+ in TED 280.